 13. Block malicious code.
 This is easier said than done, but work to put a strategy in place that ensures only approved applications can be installed in your computers, and, even though anti-virus solutions are not comprehensive, ensure you have them in place and keep them up to date.
 For home users and small businesses look into Sophos or Norton/Symantec.
 Both have versions for Mac and Windows.
 There are many other options, to research others see test results and reviews at av-test.org.

-15. Design to detect and respond to breach.
+15. Design your architecture to detect and respond to breach.
 This means put monitoring in place and also use proper segmentation of your systems so an adversary has a harder time moving around.
 Monitoring can be hard for any organization, so find a way to leverage cloud services to do that.
-Better yet, get a Canary for your network!
-Find more at canary.tools.
-This will tell you when bad actors are in your net.
+For smaller organizations, we like the approach of Canary (see canary.tools), which will tell you when bad actors are in your net.
 For larger organizations we recommend smart network design focused on a zero trust architecture and advanced network control tools like those from Centripetal Networks.

 16. Ensure you are able to communicate with others in a way that cannot be monitored by criminals/hackers.
 This is important in day to day business and urgent in incident response.
-Our recommendation: Wickr, which will allow secure messaging, secure audio and secure video as well as document exchange.
+Our recommendation: Wickr Pro, which will allow secure messaging, secure audio and secure video as well as document exchange.

 19. Check everything.
 You need to get in the habit of checking things yourself, but it is also important to have independent assessments done (we would love to help with that!).
 Organizations can almost always make use of an external “red team” which seeks to replicate your adversaries.
 This type of assessment is best done by experienced professionals.